-This 14.1-mile corridor takes advantage of 8.9 miles of existing bicycle facilities, including Class II bike lanes on

-Slater Avenue and a Class I off-street path in Santa Ana.
-The estimated construction cost ranges between \$19.9 and \$16.2 million and includes approximately 2.2 miles of roadway widening.
+Opportunities, Constraints, and Estimated Costs This 13.5-mile corridor takes advantage of 8.1 miles of existing bicycle facilities, including Class II bike lanes on Slater Avenue and a Class I off-street path in Santa Ana.
+The estimated construction cost ranges between \$16.2 and \$19.9 million and includes approximately 2.2 miles of roadway widening (consistent with current City & regional plans).
 The Slater-Segerstrom corridor has an opportunity to connect bikeways between Fountain Valley and Santa Ana, while also providing improved bicycle access to several large parks and high schools.
-Navigating Warner Avenue both on the west and the east ends of the corridor to provide a comfortable facility for cyclists remains a challenge for the corridor.
+A challenge will be providing a comfortable facility for cyclists at Warner Avenue on the west and the east ends of the corridor.